Since when do you think with your stomach? Since forever. And this applies to everyone: children, adults, even pets.

 If this assumption is correct, after employing this remedy, it will appear as though Michael has simply grown up.
 And indeed he will have.
 Homeopathy is like that.
 It puts things in order so that the proper maturity can take place.

 For Michael, he was excited by his transformation in school, as he began to excel both academically and socially.
-At last report, his folks reported that Michael now has an after-school job, and his grades consistently improve.
-Moreover, his interests show healthier tendencies, with an ascension into more mature areas.
+The latest report…his folks reported that Michael now has an after-school job, and his grades consistently improve.
+Moreover, his interests show healthier tendencies, with ascension into more mature areas.